christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ---
 layout: default
 open_links_in_new_tab: true
-title: "The Bosphoran Christ: How the Crimean Dragon Kings Invented Jesus and Ruled the Ancient World"
+title: "The Dragon Kings and the Birth of Christianity: From Serapis Cult to Flavian Forgery"
 date: 2024-08-13
 category: books
 ---

-# The Bosphoran Christ: How the Crimean Dragon Kings Invented Jesus and Ruled the Ancient World
+# The Dragon Kings and the Birth of Christianity: From Serapis Cult to Flavian Forgery

 **By Ralph Perrier**